 Pensions and Social Security

-Under the Labor Law, 60 is the retirement age for men and 55 for women who have contributed for 15 years to the fund.
+Under the Labor Law, 60 is the retirement age for men and 55 for women who have contributed for 15 years to the social security fund.
 The pension benefit is paid at 5% of employees’ gross wages in the last 5 years before the retirement.
 The minimum monthly pension is 75% of employees’ monthly salary and the maximum is 100%.
 In case of early retirement, the pension is decreased by 2 to 2.5% for each year the pension is received before the legal retirement age.
 Employees contribute 5% of their gross salaries to the combined disability, old-age, and survivors’ fund while employers contribute 10% of gross payroll.

 Employees who get injured during work are entitled to medical treatment paid by the employer and to their full wages during the treatment or for 6 months, whichever is shorter.
 If the treatment continues beyond 6 months, employees must receive 50% pay until their recovery or death or proof of permanent disability.